ttk2/Humbug/README.md

 - fix_minecart_reenter_bug: Boolean, Fixes the minecart re-enter bug where players in a destroyed minecart could fall through the world
 - strength_multiplier: Integer, multiplier for added damage from strength potion levels.
 - hunger_slowdown: Integer, amount of saturation to give a player when they lose a point of hunger
+- prevent_tree_wraparound: Boolean, prevents structure growth from wrapping around from the top of the world to bedrock causing block overwrite.

 Default configuration (biased for CivCraft):
 - debug: false